The unditching beam of the MKIV tank

 In 2018, Stijn Butaye discovered 2 original unditching beams on the Pondfarm, both of which were used on their farm by the previous owner as corner posts on their land.
 Due to the tank project, the special trapezium shape was recognized and the beams were quickly excavated and preserved at the Pondfarm collection.

-With many help of Rowlie Moores we are able to build a Replica Beam, the chains came from a shipyard in Southampton, the beam comes from a 300years old barn (ca. 1720).
+With many help of Rowlie Moores we are able to build a Replica Beam, the chains came from a shipyard in Southampton, the beam comes from a 300years old barn in Salsbury (ca. 1720).
 Watch here for more pictures.